 The unmanned combat vessel will be armed with four CIRIT and two L-UMTAS anti-tank missile systems provided by Roketsan.

 CIRIT is a 70mm laser-guided missile with a maximum range of up to 8km.
 It can be fitted with a multi-purpose warhead or a high explosive warhead.
 The missile can be integrated with different platforms such as helicopters, UAVs, fixed platforms, and heavy and light armoured vehicles.

 L-UMTAS is a long-range laser-guided anti-tank precision missile system used to attack helicopters.
 It has a length of 1.8m, a diameter of 160mm, a weight of 37.5kg, and a maximum range of 8,000m.

-Its laser guidance and tandem armour-piercing warhead can hit both stationary and moving targets.
+Its laser guidance and tandem armour-piercing warhead can hit stationary as well as moving targets.
 The missile can lock onto the target before launch.
 Both missile systems are located on ULAQ, along with stabilised turret system and shipboard equipment.

-The unmanned surface vessel cruises at a top speed of 65km/h and can achieve a maximum range of 400km.
+The unmanned surface vessel cruises at a top speed of 65km/h and to a maximum range of 400km.
 It can operate in rough sea conditions up to Sea State 5 and can survive at Sea State 6.